shushtain/__dot__/nvim/.config/nvim/doc/user_plugin_statusline.md

   return branch
 end

-function handler.filename()
-  local filename = vim.fn.bufname()
+---"⋯" replaces standard "[No Name]" function handler.filename() local filename = vim.fn.bufname()
   filename = filename == "" and "⋯" or vim.fn.fnamemodify(filename, ":~:.")
   return filename
 end

-function handler.filestatus()
-  local readonly = vim.bo.readonly and "⌀" or ""
+---Could as well use standard "[+]" and "[RO]" function handler.filestatus() local readonly = vim.bo.readonly and "⌀" or ""
   local modified = vim.bo.modified and "🞷" or ""
   return readonly .. modified
 end

-function handler.filetype()
+---`blink.cmp` is a completion plugin, so I don't need to see
-  local ft = vim.bo.filetype
-  if ft:find("blink%-cmp") then
+---its filetypes in pmenus and such function handler.filetype() local ft = vim.bo.filetype if ft:find("blink%-cmp") then